2 weeks in Italy: the perfect itinerary

 Then, if you’re feeling adventurous, you could even add some more off-the-beaten-path stops like Bologna or Verona to your itinerary.

-You can easily move around the country by train or even hire a car (for ultimate freedom) as all these cities are well-connected one to the other.
+You can easily move around the country by train or even hire a car (for ultimate freedom), as all these cities are well-connected to one another.

 According to the Global Peace Index, Italy is the 32nd safest country in the world.

-In fact, the crime levels are generally low with moderate rates in some big cities like Naples, Reggio Calabria, Palermo and Catania in Sicily, where the crime episodes happen in confines areas or neighbourhoods.
+In fact, the crime levels are generally low, with moderate rates in some big cities like Naples, Reggio Calabria, Palermo and Catania in Sicily, where the crime episodes happen in confined areas or neighbourhoods.

 Are you ready to experience the best of Italy?